MohiniPriya/Recruitment-of-Faculty-Members-at-University-Using-Ranking-System/README.md

-# Recruitment of Facult Members at University Using Ranking System
+# Recruitment of Faculty Members at University Using Ranking System

-The data with publication records was from Pubmed
+The data with publication records was from Pubmed.
 For each publication records, list of authors were identified.
 In addition to this, number of papers published n each of the journal category by each author was determined.
 Using a computational score, the candidates were ranked accordingly.